nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 ### <a name="account"></a> Setting up an account on Kupe

 If you are logging in for the first time to Kupe, you will need to set up your account.
-First, you will need to log in to NeSI user portal.
+First, you will need to login to NeSI user portal.
 This populates NeSI database with your basic account information which will be used to set up your account.

 1. Access [My NeSI  Portal](https://my.nesi.org.nz) via your browser.
  ![logging-in](../../assets/img/portal_login.png)